 The world can be a scary place for children – especially these days.
-From worrying about school shootings to terrorist attacks to devastating natural disasters, kids are faced, it seems, with a never-ending stream of
+From worrying about school shootings to terrorist attacks to devastating natural disasters, kids are faced, it seems, with a never-ending stream of upsetting events.
+The situation is certainly made worse by the 24-hour news cycle and the near-constant stream of social media.

 As a pediatric psychiatrist, I understand how crucial it is for my young patients and their equally anxious parents and caregivers to make sense of our increasingly uncertain world.
 In time of crisis, protecting a child’s emotional well-being is as important as guarding his or her physical safety.
 I’ve found that there are effective strategies for helping children cope with their emotional responses to frightening situations, whether they are living through them or watching from afar.